FormulaCode: Evaluating Agentic Optimization on Large Codebases: Benchmark Design

 Having $\speedup>1$ indicates an improvement.
 These ratios are dimensionless and allow performance changes to be compared across heterogeneous workloads.
 If $\codeagent$ does not pass correctness tests for $\workload_i$, then $\speedup_i=1$ (i.e., the modifications were reverted).

 For $n$ workloads, the overall speedup is the geometric mean:

 \textbf{Advantage.} For each task, we also have expert-written code modifications, $\codeexpert$.
-For example, the performance issue in Figure \ref{fig:overview} was eventually resolved by a human expert.
+For example, the performance issue in Figure \ref{fig:overview} was eventually resolved by an expert.
 We use the performance of $\codeexpert$ as a reference point to characterize the difficulty of each task.
-We can then define the advantage of an $\agent$~as:
+We can then define the advantage of each $\workload_i$~as:

-If an agent had simply memorized the expert solution (e.g., due to training data contamination), then the advantage is zero.
+and subsequently, $\adv_\agent$ is the geometric mean over $n$ workloads.
+Notice that if an agent had simply memorized the expert solution (e.g., due to training data contamination), then the advantage is zero.
 Indeed, the goal of super-human optimization is to achieve a large positive advantage.
 Appendix Figure \ref{fig:advantage-example} provides a geometric intuition for this metric.

 \textbf{Stratified Advantage.} We now turn to measuring advantage aggregated at different levels of granularity.
 We use $\ell\in \{0,1,\ldots\}$ to denote the code hierarchy level. \begin{itemize}[ itemsep=0.25em, ] \item At the coarsest level (\(\ell=0\)), we group workloads by entire modules such as \texttt{algorithms.*}. \item At finer levels, we group workloads under individual classes or functions (e.g., \texttt{algorithms.Sorting.*}, \texttt{algorithms.Sorting.time\_sort\_int.*}). \end{itemize} Each level $\ell$ thus partitions the workloads into groups: $\Glevel{\ell} = \{g^{(\ell)}_1, \dots, g^{(\ell)}_{K_\ell}\}$, where each $\workload$~belongs in some $g_k^{(\ell)}$.
 We can then define per-group advantage as: